 This post is both one that’s near and dear to my heart and a topic I just never hear anyone talking about.
-It’s just so hugely important and yet equally baffling that I don’t see more people incorporating the following into their daily routine.
+It’s just so hugely important and yet equally baffling that I don’t see more people incorporating the following into their music and songwriting process.

 And it’s simply this - increasing your songwriting vocabulary.

 In my opinion, it doesn’t matter what level of songwriter you are, a novice or the Grammy-winning songwriter of the year, it’s supremely vital to keep learning and keep expanding your musicality.
 In this case, your “song vocabulary.”
 Let me put this into a metaphor.

 The best book writers and authors in the world are also usually the most well-read.
 They’ve read and studied the classics, either on their own (like Bukowski notoriously and practically “living” in public Los Angeles libraries), or being schooled through upper levels of university.
 In other words … they know their tradition … they’ve read Shakespeare, Hemingway, Tolstoy, Dostoyevsky, etc. You see, they’re continually feeding their passion and expertise for writing by expanding their vocabulary.

 Here’s another way to look at this.
 Imagine a 10-year-old.
 If that 10-year-old just hangs out with 10-year-olds for the rest of their life and interacts with 10-year-old based material...they will only have a limited 10-year-old vocabulary as far as what is accessible in their vocabulary.
 This isn’t just how they speak and their choice of words but also their life experiences and their overall schema.
 They won’t be able to know the broad spectrum of possibilities and they’ll just converse and have ideas on a 2nd-grade level.